cartomatic/XsdDownloader/README.md

 A simple command line utility for recursively downloading included and imported XSD schemas for use with Visual Studio's xsd.exe xsd-to-code functionality.

-This program will take online XML schemas (XSD), download them to a local file, as well as also recursively downloading any XSDs that they reference using &lt;include&gt; and &lt;import&gt; tags.
+This program will take online XML schemas (XSD) and download them to a local directory, as well as also recursively downloading any XSDs that they reference using &lt;include&gt; and &lt;import&gt; tags.

 xsd.exe will automatically process *.xsd files that are &lt;include&gt;d (as long as they are in the same folder), but &lt;import&gt;ed XSDs need to be specified on the command line.
 XsdDownloader takes care of this by tracking which files were &lt;import&gt;ed and generating a corresponding command line for xsd.exe in `create_classes_from_xsd.bat` in the output directory.